ClaudioPuggioni/ClaudioPuggioni/README.md

 <a href="https://github.com/McLaren-College/day-17---gifufy_gif-browser-ClaudioPuggioni">_GIFUFY Gif Search Repository_</a>

-This is a simple front-end game app made using React.
+An app made using only html/css/js with an external API.

 #### Screenshots